 Missing Student Policy and Procedure

-Anyone who believes a student to be missing should immediately report her/his concern to the Franklin & Marshall College's Department of Public Safety Campus Police (DPS).
-Other College officials receiving a missing person report relating to a student are required to notify DPS immediately.
+Anyone who believes a student to be missing should immediately report her/his concern to Franklin & Marshall College's Department of Public Safety (DPS).
+This reporting is mandatory regarding a missing student who lives in on-campus student housing.